hetalang/heta-specifications/syntax.md

 ## Include statement

 1. `include` statement describes modules loading.
-The simplest explanation how this works is that the file content should be included to the current one.
+The simplest explanation of how this works is that the file content should be included in the current one.

-1. The statement consists of reserved word `include` followed by relative or absolute filepath.
-Full form of the statement can be presented in the following manner:
+1. The statement consists of the reserved word `include` followed by a relative or absolute file path.
+The full form of the statement can be presented in the following manner:
     ```heta
     include <filepath> type <module type> {...}
     ```
-    where `<module type>` is one of supported modules and `{...}` is dictionary to set additional options.
+    where `<module type>` is one of the supported modules and `{...}` is a dictionary to set additional options.
 See more details on the [modules page](modules).

 1. `include` statement can set additional parameters after `with` keyword in dictionary format